The Catastrophic Lisbon Earthquake of 1755: 10 Fascinating Facts

 7. Architectural Destruction

-The earthquake, tsunamis, and fires together destroyed around 85% of Lisbon’s buildings.
-Notable structures that were destroyed included the Royal Ribeira Palace, the Carmo Convent, and numerous churches and libraries.
-The Royal Ribeira Palace, located along the Tagus River, was completely obliterated, along with its valuable collections of art and manuscripts.
-The loss of cultural heritage was immense, as many irreplaceable works were lost to the fires.
+The combined effects of the earthquake, tsunamis, and fires led to the destruction of 85% of Lisbon’s buildings.
+Notable structures lost to the disaster included the Royal Ribeira Palace, Carmo Convent, and numerous churches and libraries.
+The destruction of cultural heritage was particularly devastating, as priceless artworks, manuscripts, and historical treasures were lost forever.

 8. Impact on Enlightenment Thought

-The Lisbon earthquake had a profound effect on European intellectual history, challenging prevailing philosophical and theological views.
-Philosophers like Voltaire and Immanuel Kant wrote extensively about the disaster.
-Voltaire’s famous work “Candide” satirically questioned the optimism of the time, influenced by the tragedy.
-He used the earthquake to criticize the idea that “all is for the best in the best of all possible worlds,” a popular notion espoused by the philosopher Leibniz.
-Kant, on the other hand, attempted to scientifically analyze the earthquake, marking a shift towards a more empirical understanding of natural phenomena.
+The Lisbon earthquake sparked a wave of intellectual and philosophical reflection across Europe.
+Philosophers like Voltaire and Immanuel Kant were deeply influenced by the disaster.
+Voltaire’s “Candide” famously used the earthquake to criticize the optimistic worldview of the time, particularly Leibniz’s idea that “all is for the best in the best of all possible worlds.”
+Kant, on the other hand, began to analyze the event from a more empirical perspective, laying the groundwork for modern scientific inquiry.

 9. Rebuilding the City